ddev/ddev/docs/index.md

 * A windows installer is provided in each [ddev release](https://github.com/drud/ddev/releases) (`ddev_windows_installer.<version>.exe`).
 Run that and it will do the full installation for you.
 Open a new terminal or cmd window and start using ddev.
 * If you use [chocolatey](https://chocolatey.org/) (highly recommended), then you can just `choco install ddev` from an administrative-privileged shell.
 Upgrades are just `ddev poweroff && choco upgrade ddev`.
-* As a one-time initialization, run `mkcert -install`
 * Most people interact with ddev on Windows using git-bash, part of the [Windows git suite](https://git-scm.com/download/win).
 Although ddev does work with cmd and PowerShell, it's more at home in bash.
 You can install it with chocolatey using `choco install -y git`.

 ### Installation/Upgrade Script - Linux and macOS